 How much can I save?

-- Savings depend on how much less the furnace and AC run.
-If you already program your thermostat properly, or you diligently adjust it by hand, a smart thermostat may not increase your savings.
+- How much you may save depends on how much less the furnace and AC run.
+If you already program your thermostat properly, or if you diligently adjust it manually, a smart thermostat may not increase your savings.

 What are some potential concerns with smart thermostats?

-- Installation errors, especially if not installed by a contractor
+- Installation errors, especially if not installed by a qualified contractor

 - Privacy and security (similar to other devices connected to the internet)